ewen-lbh/website-boilerplate/README.md

 The components contain code and styling that should be **included** in pages.
 Eg navbar, footer, head.
 (The three components included by default)

+You can view the boilerplate's full stucture [here](full structure.md)

 ## Variables

 ### PHP